Allie (wrestler): Early appearances (2013–2015)

 Dennis initially appeared for TNA in the year of 2013 on the December 5 edition of Impact Wrestling in a squash match, losing to Gail Kim.

 Two years later in the year of 2015, Dennis appeared for TNA again under her real name on February 14 through the company's One Night Only PPV Knockouts Knockdown 2015 in a match against Gail Kim, once again in a losing effort.
-Dennis returned to TNA on the TKO: Night of Knockouts edition of Impact Wrestling on April 24, where she defeated Jade but lost by disqualification.
+Dennis returned to TNA on the TKO: Night of Knockouts edition of Impact Wrestling on April 24, where she defeated Jade but won by disqualification.

 The Lady Squad (2016–2017)

-On March 23, 2016, Dennis signed a contract with Impact.
+On March 23, 2016, Dennis signed a contract with TNA.
 She was given the new ring name Allie and aligned herself with Maria and Sienna after Allie revealed that she is Maria's apprentice, establishing herself as a heel in the process.
 A few weeks after her signing, Allie teamed up with Sienna and lost to Gail Kim and Jade in a tag team match.

 On August 25, 2016, during a special Turning Point edition of Impact Wrestling, Allie turned face and won the TNA Knockouts Championship in a five–way match against the champion Sienna, Madison Rayne, Marti Bell and Jade.
 Allie would unknowingly pin Madison after being knocked out by Marti Bell with a baton, winning the Knockouts Championship.
 On the September 1 Impact, Allie dropped the title to Maria after she was forced to lie down, gaining sympathy from the crowd in the process.
 A few weeks later, Allie was attacked by Laurel Van Ness, which lead into a match between the two.
 On the October 27 episode of Impact Wrestling, Allie faced her first singles match against Van Ness in a losing effort.

 In the following week, Allie was forced to dress as a pilgrim where she hit Maria with a pumpkin pie.
 On the December 2 episode of Impact Wrestling, Allie was again attacked by Van Ness after she slapped Maria in the face which led to a match between both of them on the December 9 episode of Impact Wrestling, where Allie revealed her to be "training" with Braxton Sutter, before subsequently winning the match.
 On the January 5, 2017, episode of Impact Wrestling, Allie faced Sienna where she lost due to interference from Van Ness.
 On the January 12, 2017, episode of Impact Wrestling, Allie assisted Sutter in getting a victory over Mike Bennett, thus entering him into her feud with Maria.
 On the February 23, 2017, episode of Impact Wrestling, Allie was forced to be the ring bearer for the wedding of Braxton Sutter (who is Allie's real-life husband) and Van Ness, which ended abruptly, when Sutter rejected the wedding and professed his love for Allie.
 The following week on Impact Wrestling, Maria went to fire Allie, but she responded by quitting, ending their feud after Maria left the company.